Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 ## Dual-Pass and the Multiview Gap

 The renderer uses dual-pass stereo.
-Each eye renders through the full forward pipeline. `multiview_mask = 0b11` is injected at every render pass creation—`GraphTexturePool::set_xr_mode(true)` allocates all internal targets as 2-layer `D2Array` textures—but the shaders sample `cameras[0]` exclusively.
+Each eye renders through the full forward pipeline. `multiview_mask = 0b11` is injected at every render pass creation. `GraphTexturePool::set_xr_mode(true)` allocates all internal targets as 2-layer `D2Array` textures.
+The shaders sample `cameras[0]` exclusively.

 Forty-nine WGSL shaders use `cameras[0]` to read camera data.
-The storage buffer is `array<Camera, 2>` everywhere, and only index 0 is consumed.
-The switch to `@builtin(view_index)` and `cameras[view_index]` would enable single-pass multiview: one draw call per mesh, vertex cost drops from 2x to 1x, and stereo depth rendering becomes correct.
+The storage buffer is `array<Camera, 2>` everywhere.
+Only index 0 is consumed.
+Switching to `@builtin(view_index)` and `cameras[view_index]` would enable single-pass multiview.
+One draw call per mesh.
+Vertex cost drops from 2x to 1x.
+Stereo depth rendering becomes correct.
 The infrastructure is ready and tested.
 The shader change is mechanical but touches every WGSL file.

-The foliage pass notes: "cameras[0], not `@builtin(view_index)`: that builtin requires the MULTIVIEW feature...
+The foliage pass spells it out: "cameras[0], not `@builtin(view_index)`: that builtin requires the MULTIVIEW feature...
 A future single-pass stereo path enables multiview and swaps these to `cameras[view_index]`."
-The foliage placement pass also notes "single-pass stereo cull can union cameras[0] and cameras[1]."
+The foliage placement pass adds "single-pass stereo cull can union cameras[0] and cameras[1]."

 For now dual-pass works.
-The vertex cost at VR resolutions (~2K per eye) is within budget for the forward renderer on current hardware.
-Stereo depth rendering—where both eyes need the same depth-prepass results without double-processing—is the driver for completing the switch.
+The vertex cost at VR resolutions, roughly 2K per eye, is within budget for the forward renderer on current hardware.
+Stereo depth rendering where both eyes need the same depth-prepass results without double-processing is the driver for completing the switch.

 ---